tarwn/lessthandot-hugo/blogs/content/posts/2009-05-12-sql-server-2008-r2-announced-ctp-coming.md

 DBAs will be able to deploy application packages to available servers that meet deployment criteria, helping streamline deployments, moves and changes.

-More info and new things including “Project Gemini” can be found here: http://www.microsoft.com/sqlserver/2008/en/us/r2.aspx
+More info and new things including "Project Gemini" can be found here: http://www.microsoft.com/sqlserver/2008/en/us/r2.aspx

 You can also sign up to get notified when the SQL Server 2008 R2 Community Technology Preview (CTP) starts this summer